 I am sharing with you, my DIY emergency kit that I keep in my home, I have included the contents and the reasons that I include these items.
 I hope that this will help you become better prepared in the future.
 Feel free to eliminate or add additional supplies to fit your situation.

 My kit starts with a Walmart tote.
 I use a medium size tote because my emergency kit is for just me.
 If you have a family you may want to grab a large one or even two.

 On the bottom of the tote, I lay a blanket and newspapers.
 This gives cushion to any contents being placed on top in case the tote must be taken in a car for example.
 The newspaper will be used for fire starters if needed or for wrapping glass jars.

 Next, comes my drinking water.
 The recommended amount of water is one gallon, per person, per day.
 I chose to use smaller bottles to make more room for other stuff.

-Next, I place garbage bags and some storage bags in the bottom.
-I will use these for disposal of garbage and other waste as needed.
+Next, I place garbage bags and some storage bags at the bottom.
+I will use these for the disposal of garbage and other waste as needed.

 I also place one change of clothes in the bottom.
 You never know when you may need to have clean clothes so you can wash what you were currently wearing.
 I also include a pair of shoes.

 Now I include a hygiene bag.
 These are the things I may need to stay clean.